 Watercolor… both Perkasie and Sellersville are split by the East Branch of the Perkiomen Creek.
 Lake Lenape was created between the banks of the Perkiomen… water that backed up behind a dam built above the Main Street Bridge in Sellersville to the Walnut Street Bridge in Perkasie.
 A widened lake formed where the Pleasant Spring… Read more »

-Watercolor…. once upon a time, this was a cabin.
-Now it’s a shack.
+Watercolor…. once upon a time, this was a cozy cabin.
+Now it’s a shack and somewhat structurally compromised.
 Out in the woods, next to the Tohickon Creek.
+February 2021.

 Watercolor… this chair is located as far from human habitation as I can get on my farm.
 In the shade of a very old and twisted Mulberry Tree, the chair faces East, looking across a small, shallow valley of farm land and pasture.
 The kids call the structure behind the chair, “The Fort”.
 It lies… Read more »